oronymzy/tips/docs/glossry.md

 : In [C++](https://en.wikipedia.org/wiki/C++), the operator is two [hyphen-minuses](https://en.wikipedia.org/wiki/Hyphen-minus) (`--`), and its operand must be an [lvalue](#lvaluedef) [^decrementoperatordef-note2].
 It can be used as a prefix (`--foo`) or a postfix (`foo--`).
 As a prefix, it decreases the [value](#valuedef) of its operand by 1, and the value of the expression is the resulting decremented value.
 As a postfix, it decreases the value of its operand by 1, but the value of the expression is the operand's original value *prior* to the decrement operation.[^decrementoperatordef-note1]
 : Hyponym of [operator](#operatordef).

+**direct access** {: #directaccessdef }
+: mass noun
+: The ability to access an arbitrary element of a sequence in equal time or any item of data from a population of [addressable](https://en.wikipedia.org/wiki/Address_space) elements roughly as easily and efficiently as any other, no matter how many elements may be in the set.
+It is typically contrasted to [sequential access](https://en.wikipedia.org/wiki/Sequential_access).
+For example, data might be stored notionally in a single sequence like a row, in two dimensions like rows and columns on a surface, or in multiple dimensions.
+However, given all the coordinates, a program can access each record about as quickly and easily as any other.
+In this sense the choice of data item is arbitrary in the sense that no matter which item is sought, all that is needed to find it, is its address, that is to say, the coordinates at which it is located, such as its row and column (or its track and record number on a [magnetic drum](https://en.wikipedia.org/wiki/Drum_memory)).
+The opposite is [sequential access](https://en.wikipedia.org/wiki/Sequential_access), where a remote element takes longer time to access.[\[1\]](https://technet.microsoft.com/en-us/library/cc938619.aspx) For example, compare an ancient [scroll](https://en.wikipedia.org/wiki/Scroll_(parchment) (sequential: all material prior to the data needed must be unrolled) and a [book](https://en.wikipedia.org/wiki/Book) (direct: can be immediately flipped open to any arbitrary [page](https://en.wikipedia.org/wiki/Page_(paper))).
+A more modern example is a cassette tape (sequential: one must fast forward through earlier songs to get to later ones) and a [CD](https://en.wikipedia.org/wiki/CD) (direct access: one can skip to the track wanted, knowing that it would be the one retrieved).
+In [data structures](https://en.wikipedia.org/wiki/Data_structure), direct access implies the ability to access any entry in a [list](https://en.wikipedia.org/wiki/List_(computing)) in [constant time](https://en.wikipedia.org/wiki/Constant_time) (independent of its position in the list and of list's size).
+Very few data structures can guarantee this, other than [arrays](https://en.wikipedia.org/wiki/Array_data_structure) (and related structures like [dynamic arrays](https://en.wikipedia.org/wiki/Dynamic_array)).
+Direct access is required, or at least valuable, in many algorithms such as [binary search](https://en.wikipedia.org/wiki/Binary_search), [integer sorting](https://en.wikipedia.org/wiki/Integer_sorting) or certain versions of [sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).[^directaccessdef3] Other data structures, such as [linked lists](https://en.wikipedia.org/wiki/Linked_list), sacrifice direct access to permit efficient inserts, deletes, or reordering of data.
+[Self-balancing binary search trees](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree) may provide an acceptable compromise, where access time is not equal for all members of a collection, but the maximum time to retrieve a given member grows only [logarithmically](https://en.wikipedia.org/wiki/Logarithmically) with its size.[^directaccessdef-note1]
+: It is also less precisely known as **random access**.
+At first the term was used because the process had to be capable of finding records no matter in which sequence they were required.[^directaccessdef1] However, soon the term "direct access" gained favor because one could directly retrieve a record, no matter what its position might be.[^directaccessdef2] The operative attribute however is that the device can access any required record immediately on demand.[^directaccessdef-note1]

 **do-while-loop construct** {: #dowhileloopconstructdef }
 : count noun
 : A [control flow](https://en.wikipedia.org/wiki/Control_flow) construct that executes a [block](#blockdef) of code at least once, and then repeatedly executes the block, or not, depending on a given [Boolean](#Booleandef) [condition](#conditiondef) at the end of the block.
 Because the do-while-loop construct checks the condition after the block is executed, the control structure is often also known as a **posttest loop**.
 Compare this with the [*while* loop construct](#whileloopconstructdef), which tests the condition *before* the code within the block is executed.[^dowhileloopconstructdef-note1]